2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/conventions/property-required/index.md

 You can override this at object/wrapper creation, or when retrieving the value.

-When creating the object, you can override the default behavior by setting the `TODO:` parameter.
+When creating the object, you can override the default behavior by setting the `required` parameter on value getters, or `propsRequired` on item-conversions.
 Example:

 ```c#